 9. Researchers may not request data directly from schools, departments, or teachers.
 Data requests must be submitted through the form associated with this website.

 Confidentiality describes how participant personal information, including consent, will be collected and maintained.
 The district, students, and teachers cannot be personally identifiable in the reporting of data or study findings.
 The district name, staff members, and campus names will not be identified except through prior approval by the identified staff members and the research review board.
 The primary investigator is responsible for maintaining all data collected in such a manner that ensures the security and confidentiality of all research participants.
 All data will be stored in secure files and on devices that are password protected and/or encrypted.
 Access to data will be limited to the principal investigator and secondary researchers.

 Requests by individuals or entities associated with institutions of higher learning receive approval from the appropriate Institutional Review Board (IRB) before the initiation of the study.

-Parent consent must be written in easily understood language and available in the languages of the participants.
+Parent consent must be written in an easily understood language and available in the languages of the participants.
 Please see the readability guidelines.
-Researchers should print consent/assent forms on their own stationary and avoid using district letterhead or logos.
+Researchers should print consent/assent forms on their own stationery and avoid using district letterhead or logos.
 Parent consent should include:

 - A description of the purpose of the research and what the participants will be asked to do, including the time commitment for each participant.